-Members of the NORC and their postdoctoral trainees have attended Faculty Work in Progress Presentations each Tuesday afternoon (4:00 until 5:00 P.M.) since the establishment of our NORC.
-At each session, one or more faculty members have presented on their research activities.
+Members of the NORC and their postdoctoral trainees have attended Faculty Work in Progress Presentations each Tuesday morning (11:00 a.m. until 12:00 p.m.) since the establishment of our NORC.
+At each session, faculty with their lab members have presented on their research activities.
 The setting has been rather informal to allow the audience to ask questions and comment on the research.
 Audience discussions frequently ensue during and after the hour-long session.
-Plans are for faculty associated with the NORC to continue to attend and present their research progress (at least one time per year) at these meetings and receive feedback from their colleagues.
+Plans are for faculty associated with the NORC to continue to attend and present their research progress (at least one time per year) at these meetings and to receive feedback from their colleagues.

 A fundamental goal of postdoctoral training at Pennington is to provide postdoctoral fellows with the knowledge and skills to enable them to perform high quality research and develop competitive research proposals for submission to external funding sources such as the National Institutes of Health.
 We have two institutional training grants in place.
 One entitled “Obesity: from Genes to Man” funded by NIDDK, and another entitled "Training in Botanical approaches to Combat metabolic Syndrome".
 Dr. Phillip Brantley is the director of both the T-32 grants and nearly all their faculty are members of the NORC.

-There are approximately 45 postdoctoral fellows at PBRC, many of whom are mentored by NORC faculty.
+There are approximately 35 postdoctoral fellows at PBRC, many of whom are mentored by NORC faculty.
 Along with working side by side in research activities with our faculty mentors, postdocs attend a two-semester graduate course entitled “Molecular and Clinical Nutrition”.
-The course is offered each fall through the LSU School of Human Ecology and team taught by NORC faculty and designed for postdocs and LSU advanced graduate students.
+The course is offered each fall through the LSU School of Human Ecology and team taught by NORC faculty at Pennington Biomedical Research Center, designed for postdocs and LSU advanced graduate students.

 We also allow senior postdocs, who have previously taken the course, to teach two to three of the lectures in the course in order to acquire graduate teaching experience.